Naresh2028/sql-server-learning/track-1-core-tsql/concepts/select.md

 It also enables Data Minimization, ensuring that an application only pulls the 2KB of data it needs rather than the 2GB available in the table.

-## Example
-SELECT
-    OrderID,
-    OrderDate,
-    TotalAmount,
-    (TotalAmount * 0.13) AS HST_Tax, -- 13% Ontario HST calculation
-    'CAD' AS Currency
-FROM Sales
-WHERE Status = 'Shipped'
-ORDER BY OrderDate DESC;

 ## Common Misconceptions
 A. SELECT is the first thing the database processes: False.